Ohyoukillkenny/riscv-simulator/README.md

    Select the target to be risc-simulator and then click the green run button.

-Then, you shall get similar result as we discussed in the session of **How to Work**, if you use our sample exe.txt.
+Then, you shall get a similar result as we discussed in the session of **How to Work** if you use our sample exe.txt.

 If everything went smoothly, it is the time to test your own instruction codes!